 Besides, they say that leading by example is one of the best ways to help and inspire others.
 And I hope that one day, I’ll be in a position to really give back effectively.

-So fast forward into my 20’s when I began to have an array of options.
+So fast forward to my 20s when I began to have an array of options.
 I was working a 9-5 corporate job, running an Airbnb empire, being a weekend chef, getting hired as a freelance photographer and caterer, and studying for the LSAT.
 All at the same time.
 I couldn’t stop.
 I was starting to run on fumes, taking on so much that I couldn’t give 100% to anything.
 Not even my own self-care.

 I had to recognize that I had options now and that everything would still be OK if I said no to some things in order to focus on what I could now choose to be the essentials.
-Life was no longer just continuous survival mode and I didn’t have to feel guilty about NOT being in la lucha all the time; I could take moments to just enjoy… especially the present.
+Life was no longer just continuous survival mode, and I didn’t have to feel guilty about NOT being in la lucha all the time; I could take moments to just enjoy… especially the present.

 My Related Blog Post: Dominican Community Values versus American Independence

-Learning to Pause, Breathe & Listen
+3. Emotional Regulation: Learning to Pause, Breathe & Listen

 In our under-resourced and overcrowded institutions, authority figures were often too overwhelmed to attend to the nuanced needs of individuals.
 In schools, police stations, on the streets, and even at home, only the utmost critical issues would maybe heed immediate attention; there were just too many big problems all at the same time.